joe-granick/zettelkasten_2/_inbox/Wengrow 2020.md

 	return words
 ```
+- in book words has default argument assigned to \[\], but this would be incorrect as each time it is called it will use the same list (each time collectAll values is called, new list is appended to previosu list calls)  [[default parameter values in python]]
 - simpler function that collects all words starting at the input node and listing all the words that descend from that node [320]
 - don't necessarily want to display all suggestions, but want to have them available [320]
 - `node` specifies the node to start with, becoming the root for all possible words that can be created with node as a  prefix[321]